The XX Factor – Women Building Women in Business

-For the XX series, we looked at what we can do to ensure that women building women in business and continue to actively participate in our workforce in the post-pandemic era.
+For the XX series, we looked at what we can do to ensure that women continue to actively participate in our workforce in the post-pandemic era.
 Discussions surrounding better compensation, child care assistance and greater flexibility have been long overdue, but there is so much more women can do by taking matters into their own hands.

 We are our greatest resource

 Nothing builds people like community.
 In ancient African and Native American cultures, the elder women in the tribe were the wards of traditional knowledge and would pass customs and traditions on to future generations through storytelling, song and dance.
 This would ensure that future generations, building on the tribal gnosis, would use it to thrive and prosper.
 The same should be applied in supporting the upcoming generations of young female professionals of today.
 So how can we implement this in a modern day context to ensure that the next generation of working warrior women continue to succeed in the corporate world?

 Encourage WERG at WORK– Setting up Employee Resource Groups (ERGs) for Women and Mothers (WERG or MERG) could help female employees feel supported by creating a space where they can share and benefit from career and personal development 👩🏽💼.
 The group can comprise peers but can be even more effective when there is buy-in from female executives and leadership.
 Even allies can be invited to join the ERG to support their female colleagues.